-PATIENT PRESENTATION ACTION UNMANAGEABLE AIRWAY: The patient requires intubation, and the paramedic is unable to intubate, and an adequate airway cannot be maintained with B.V.M. device.
+PATIENT PRESENTATION ACTION UNMANAGEABLE AIRWAY: The patient requires advanced airway management, and the paramedic is unable to manage the patient's airway through basic or advanced interventions.
 Closest Basic E.D.
-ADULT TRAUMA ARREST - BLUNT or PENETRATING: Note: Coroner's personnel must transport all dead bodies.
+ADULT TRAUMA ARREST - BLUNT or PENETRATING: Determination of Death in the Field (page 89) Note: Coroner's personnel must transport all dead bodies.
 If ordered to move a body by law enforcement, note the time, name, and badge number of the officer, and comply with the request.
-Ensure that the police officer on scene has contacted the Coroner's Bureau for permission to move the body PEDIATRIC TRAUMA ARREST BLUNT or PENETRATING: → ETA to the Pediatric Trauma Center ≤ 20 minutes → ETA to the Pediatric Trauma Center ≥ 20 minutes Pediatric Trauma Center Closest Adult Trauma Center
+Ensure that the police officer on scene has contacted the Coroner's Bureau for permission to move the body.
+PEDIATRIC TRAUMA ARREST BLUNT or PENETRATING: → ETA to the Pediatric Trauma Center ≤ 20 minutes → ETA to the Pediatric Trauma Center ≥ 20 minutes Pediatric Trauma Center Closest Adult Trauma Center